marten-seemann/base-drafts/draft-ietf-quic-transport.md

 a random payload on the path to be validated.

 An endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss.
-An endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would an Initial packet, ensuring that connection migration is no more load on a new path than establishing a new connection.
+An endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would a Client Initial packet, ensuring that connection migration is no more load on a new path than establishing a new connection.

 The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.